ervandew/eclim/doc/content/vim/java/javadoc.rst

 While editing java code, if you'd like to view the javadoc of the element under the cursor, you can run the **:JavaDocPreview** command which will open vim's preview window with the element's javadoc content.
-In the preview window links classes, methods, etc. in the javadoc will be highlighted and you can view that content by hitting ``<cr>`` on the link.
-You can also use ``<c-o>`` to back to the previous javadoc preview and ``<c-i>`` to navigate forward.
+In the preview window any links to classes, methods, etc. in the javadoc will be highlighted and you can view follow those links by hitting ``<cr>`` on the link.
+You can also use ``<c-o>`` to navigate back to the previous javadoc preview and ``<c-i>`` to navigate forward.

 .. _\:JavaDocSearch: